-I find it really hard to eat full-stop healthy sometimes, but most especially this time of year.
-No garden, no sunshine to lure you outside for an off-the-cuff adventure, constant carb-y hankerings seem to fortify us against the cold (proof: there was a bathtub-sized vat of kale, celery root, chili + cauliflower mac ‘n’ cheese for staff meal the other night), the anxiousness over whether spring will ever come… It’s the season of staying cozy and holding tight, and it seems far from over up in these parts.
-What to eat is more often answered with reasons of comfort than thoughts of lightness.
+I find it really hard to eat full-stop (what is considered conventionally) healthy sometimes, but most especially this time of year.
+No garden, no sunshine to lure you outside for an off-the-cuff adventure, constant carb-y hankerings seem to fortify us against the cold, the persistent wondering of whether spring will ever come… It’s the season of staying cozy and holding tight, and it seems far from over here.
+The question of what to eat is often answered with reasons of comfort.

-This recipe from the salads & suppers section had me intrigued in its outright simplicity.
+This recipe from the salads & suppers section had me intrigued because of its implicity.
 I knew it had to be one of those things that was way more than the sum of its parts because why else would she call it “snazzy broccoli and soba noodles”?
 Snazzy!
-Some chopped brazil nuts (selenium yea yea) are stirred into a salty-awesome mix of sesame oil, tamari, garlic etc. I added a couple little things just for fun because I had them around (lime juice, ginger, tiny splash of maple syrup).
-It was just a little stir and pour-over kind of move and holy jeez.
+Some chopped brazil nuts are stirred into a mix of sesame oil, tamari, and garlic.
+I added a couple little things just for fun because I had them around (lime juice, ginger, tiny splash of maple syrup).
 So good.
 Suspiciously good for the amount of effort really.
-This one is for all the peeps who don’t think they have enough time to eat well for themselves, because YOU KNOW you don’t have time to feel like shit either.
-Give yourself the power in a cool 15 minutes :)
+This one is for all the people who don’t think they have enough time to eat well for themselves.
+So quick!

 2-3 portions of soba noodles (I like a 1:1, sometimes 1:2, noodle + veg ratio, but make as much as you prefer)